khanhnphan15/project-2-Streamline-HR/README.md

 # Next Steps

-- Future enhancement one...
+- Future enhancement one: Try to work on Login by username/password.
-- Future enhancement two...
+- Future enhancement two: Try to create an Admin UI for Permissions and Roles.